Spatial mismatch: Factors

 In 2007, Laurent Gobillon, Harris Selod, and Yves Zenou suggested that there are seven different factors that support the spatial mismatch phenomenon.
 Four factors are attributed to potential workers accessibility and initiatives.
 The remaining three factors stress employers' reluctance to divert away from the negative stigma of city people and in particular minorities when hiring.

-Potential workers perspectives

 Urban redevelopment projects such as Pruitt–Igoe in St. Louis concentrated and separated workers from their surroundings and work.
 Such projects created a ghettoized underclass in America.